saberdog2005/sisterfoh/README.md

 Usage
     Launch the Application:
-        Open http://localhost:8000/register.html in your browser.
+        Open http://localhost:8000/index.html in your browser.
+Select Sales Log or Cash Register.
     Log a Sale:
         Enter a customer name in the "Customer Name" field.
         Use the "+" or "-" buttons to adjust quantities of Event Tickets ($20) or VIP tickets ($50).